 Other factors that make this card iconic:

-- Debut Set: The 1957 Topps basketball set was the first basketball cards Topps made.
-Although the cards were widely available and are not particularly rare, the fact that it was Topps debut basketball set makes it a notable set that draws extra interest from collectors.
+- Debut Set: The 1957-58 Topps basketball set were the first basketball cards Topps made.
+Although the cards were widely available and are not particularly rare, the fact that it was Topps’ debut basketball set makes it a notable set that draws extra interest from collectors.

-- Printing and Centering Problems: This set, like most Topps sets from this era, the printing was low quality and prone to problems and the centering was generally bad.
+- Printing and Centering Problems: In this set, like most Topps sets from this era, the printing was low quality and prone to problems and the centering was generally bad.
 This makes high-grade Bill Russell 1957 cards command a premium price.

 - Manufacturer: Topps